 Some cryptocurrencies can be qualified as financial instruments in accordance with the EU’s Markets in Financial Instruments Directive.
-According to the European Securities and Markets Authority (ESMA), this category will include assets associated with the possibility of making profit, for example, during ICOs.
+According to the European Securities and Markets Authority (ESMA), this category will include assets associated with the possibility of making a profit, for example, during ICOs.
 A full set of EU financial rules will apply to them.
 Other categories of crypto would not fall under MiFID, but would still have to comply with anti-money laundering rules.
 The ESMA notes that classification remains and rules have to be reviewed again.

 Successful test of Kodak’s blockchain platform

-The blockchain platform KodakONE, produced by the photography giant Kodak, has successfully found image rights violations totalling over $1 mln.
+The blockchain platform KodakONE, produced by the photography giant Kodak, has successfully found image rights violations totaling over $1 mln.
 Such success was achieved during the beta test, which started on October 2018.
 Since then, the platform has processed over 1600 claims.
 The platform has an integrated AI web crawler, which scans images throughout the web to ensure their compliance with copyright laws.
 At the same time, law violators can become clients by licensing published content, thereby avoiding legal actions.
-KodakONE will integrate the KodakCoin token for instant licence settlements later on and implement smart contracts to manage copyright and licence agreements.
+KodakONE will integrate the KodakCoin token for instant license settlements later on and implement smart contracts to manage copyright and license agreements.

 Volatility of Bitcoin has decreased

 Despite the bearish trend in Bitcoin price, the volatility of the most popular digital currency has decreased by 98% in a year.
 According to CoinDesk’s Market Expert, the index was $3468 on Jan.
 16 2018 and is now $61– one year later.
 The daily volatility of 2018 also decreased, falling from 9.1% to 3.6%.
 The expert noted that low volatility indicates a decline in speculative trading and an impending sharp price movement.